 The Pump Shotgun has been unvaulted and while it may have a relatively low rate of fire, it can deal a brutal 100 damage per shot if you’re accurate enough.

-The Pump Shotgun has also had a damage boost this season, from 100/110 for Epic and Legendary variants to 108/116.
+The Pump Shotgun had a damage boost last season, from 100/110 for Epic and Legendary variants to 108/116.
 Less rare versions have a bigger damage boost, but all have had the headshot multiplier reduced from 2x to 1.75x.

 The SCAR has always been regarded as one of the best weapons in the game, topping the tier lists season after season.
 Offering 35 damage to the body, finding these rifles for the middle to late game is an absolute game changer.